ENG19CS0334-TEJAAL-M/Hotel-Booking-Management-System/Project_hotel management system/readme.md

 # Hotel Booking Management System
-## Helps the customers to book rooms and check for availablity.
+## Helps the customers to book rooms and check for availability.
 ### Tech Stack -Java Swing,SQL